OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

 ### 4.1.2 Probabilistic forecast evaluation

 But, remember these forecasts are probabilistic.
 They also include an estimation of uncertainty.
-For this normal distribution forecast this is represented by a standard deviation.
+The errors in the example forecast are assumed to be normally distributed so the uncertainty can be represented by a standard deviation.
 The scores also include the predictive intervals based on the distribution specified in the forecast.

 #### 4.1.2.1 Forecast spread